 I am a board director of Wheelchair Sports NSW, a panel member of Sydney HMMS (Home Mods & Maintenance Scheme), an Access Consultant and, along with my wife, run our own Access Consultancy and Occupational Therapy company.

 What little spare time I have is spent with my 4 kids who are boys aged 5 & 3 years and 5 month old, boy and girl twins (as at July 2013).

 I joined SCIA in December 2009 and manage Information Services within SCIA.

 In my previous working life I have been working in the information and library field for about 25 years now, starting my library career in a primary school library in Alexandra – a small town in the southern part of the South Island of New Zealand.
 I then moved on to a large public library in Auckland which was a lot of fun and made me think working in libraries and with information might be an interesting career choice.
 By this time I had pretty much “done” NZ so came over to Sydney and started work as a law librarian in the private sector.
 Moving on I worked as a librarian and researcher for an economic consultancy firm for a few years which then lead me to SCIA.

-Working for a non-profit organisation such as SCIA has been a big change for me from the corporate life and one that I am finding very challenging but very satisfying.
+Working for a non-profit organisation such as SCIA has been a big change for me from the corporate life and one that I am finding very satisfying.

 Outside of SCIA I enjoy cooking, watching movies, adding to my shoe collection!, inline skating and just generally enjoying life.